 The Computing & ICT department offer Digital Technologies and Computer Science at GCSE.
 Software Systems Development and Applied ICT (OCR Cambridge Technical Level 3) at Post-16.

 Mrs McMullan (Teacher in Charge) and Mr. Brown teach ICT, Digital technologies and Computer Science at GCSE and A Level.
-They are joined by Mrs T Cunningham, Mr Monaghan and Mrs Speers in the junior school.
+They are joined by Mrs T Cunningham and Mrs Speers in the junior school.

 GCSE ICT is a popular subject in the school.
 Digital Technologies is the new name for the ICT qualification which will begin in September 2017